 ► A £1.75m, 250mph, carbonfibre dart

-McLaren’s new ‘hyper GT’ may have been revealed just a few weeks ago, but testing for the spiritual successor to the F1 is already underway.
-According to a new update from the Woking-based firm, closed-testing of a Speedtail prototype has already begun, with road-testing to kick-off next month.
+Testing for the spiritual successor to the F1 is already underway.
+According to a new update from the Woking-based firm, closed-testing of a Speedtail prototype has already begun, with road-testing to kick off in January 2019.

 ‘The start of real-world testing represents a major step in the development of the McLaren Speedtail.’ said McLaren’s head of vehicle development, Ben Gulliver.
 ‘As the first fully representative prototype, ‘Albert’ will build on the invaluable work still being put in by earlier development cars, allowing us to sign-off vehicle attributes including chassis dynamics; brake performance; damper tuning; tyres; NVH and aspects of ergonomics and comfort.